-It also came after months of initially quiet but more recently increasingly vocal protest from students, teachers and others at School Committe meetings, culminating with more than a dozen people calling for Pope to resign or be fired at the committee's most recent meeting, where Pope also apologized for "misunderstandings."
+It also came after months of initially quiet but more recently increasingly vocal protest from students, teachers and others at School Committe meetings, meeting, where Pope also apologized for "misunderstandings."

 Pope was hired in May of 2010 and started on the job on July 1 of that year.
 Before coming to Marlborough, he was principal of Weymouth High School and had worked in districts in other parts of the country, including his native Texas.

 His hiring was marked by optimism about positioning the district for improvement with a five-year strategic plan known as "Believe 2016," put in place shortly after his arrival.